Hiroreco/enreco-archive/recap-data/chapter2/day3/edges/kiara-liz-c2d3.md

 Elizabeth held a deep respect for Shakira.
 A mighty phoenix, a radiant and friendly soul, and above all, a fellow knight—she was everything Elizabeth admired.
 That respect went both ways.
 Their bond, seemingly carried over from past adventures, remained as strong as ever—perhaps even stronger now.

-So when Shakira offered her help to the lone scarlet knight, Elizabeth was beyond delighted.
+So when Shakira offered her help to the lone Scarlet Knight, Elizabeth was beyond delighted.

 [Good morrow!](#embed:https://www.youtube.com/live/CVF91CqGD80?si=YjA9HkRwDhzSjOnt&t=433)